nikvi/web_accessibility/README.md

 ================
 WebApplication to loop through provided web urls and check for accessiblity issues.
 The urls should be provided as seperate lines.
+A report is created and displayed using Google Charts

 ** bundler gem needs to be installed before running below tasks